-(2) A continuing resolution provides budget authority for specific ongoing activities for a specific period of time, and usually specifies a maximum rate at which DOE may incur obligations.
-The rate is based on the President's budget or the House or Senate appropriations committee marks.
-The continuing resolution may state that obligations may not exceed the current rate or must be the lower of the amounts provided in the appropriations bills passed in the House or Senate.

-- (a) Prior to the beginning of the fiscal year, AFPs must be prepared based on the most conservative funding levels for the new fiscal year.
-These AFPs are issued, but the "Advice of Allotment" (HQ F 2260.2) issued in conjunction with the AFP is restricted to the amount permitted under the terms of the continuing resolution.
-The funds provided by the allotment may be applied in any proportion throughout the AFP; however, the funds may not be used to- - 1 exceed any limitations or provisions specified in the terms of the continuing resolution or - 2 exceed any obligation control levels established in the AFP. - (b) The DOE Office of Budget will provide additional information pertaining to operating under a continuing resolution, as necessary to ensure the orderly execution of program funds during this period. - b.
+- (2) A CR is legislation enacted to provide budget authority for specific ongoing activities for a specific period of time.
+The CR usually specifies a maximum rate at which the Department may incur obligations based upon the President's budget or the House or Senate appropriations committee marks, whichever forms the basis for the CR.
+The CR may state that obligations may not exceed the current rate or must be the lower of the amounts provided in the appropriations bills passed in the House or Senate. - (a) Prior to the beginning of the fiscal year, AFPs must be prepared based on the most conservative funding levels for the new fiscal year.
+These AFPs are issued, but the "Advice of Allotment" issued in conjunction with the AFP is restricted to the amount permitted under the terms of the continuing resolution.
+The funds provided by the allotment may be applied in any proportion throughout the AFP.
+However, the funds may not be used to- - 1 exceed any limitations or provisions specified in the terms of the continuing resolution or - 2 exceed any obligation control levels established in the AFP. - (b) The DOE Office of Budget will provide additional information pertaining to operating under a continuing resolution as necessary to ensure the orderly execution of program funds during this period. - b.
 Operating in the Absence of New Appropriations.
-The Attorney General of the United States issued an opinion on 4-25-80, that the language and legislative history of 31 United States Code (U.S.C.)
-1341, the Anti-Deficiency Act, unambiguously prohibits Federal officials from incurring obligations in the absence of appropriations.
-Essentially, in the absence of appropriations for the new fiscal year, DOE may incur no obligations that cannot lawfully be funded from prior year appropriations, unless such obligations are otherwise authorized by law.
-If no unobligated amounts from unexpired appropriations exist, DOE may incur obligations, under authority of 31 U.S.C.
-1342, only for emergencies involving the safety of human life or the protection of property. - (1) If neither regular appropriations nor a continuing resolution is enacted, only funds currently obligated to the integrated contractors and the unobligated balances for unexpired appropriations will be available for initial fiscal year operations.
-Under this situation, each organization must carefully manage the funds available to ensure that only mandatory requirements are funded until an appropriation or continuing resolution is passed.
+The Attorney General of the United States issued an opinion on 4-25-80 that the language and legislative history of the Anti-Deficiency Act unambiguously prohibits Federal officials from incurring obligations in the absence of appropriations.
+Essentially, in the absence of new appropriations, the Department may incur no obligations that cannot lawfully be funded from prior appropriations unless such obligations are otherwise authorized by law.
+If there are no unobligated amounts from unexpired appropriations, the Department may incur, under authority of the Anti-Deficiency Act, obligations as necessary related to emergencies involving the safety of human life or the protection of property. - (1) If neither regular appropriations nor a CR is enacted, only funds currently obligated to the integrated contractors and the unobligated balances for unexpired appropriations will be available for initial fiscal year operations.
+Under this situation, each organization must carefully manage the funds available to ensure that only mandatory requirements are funded until an appropriation or CR is passed.
 Payroll and related fixed costs must be given the highest priority.